ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 If you don't already have a Prometheus setup, the [Prometheus Operator] is a powerful way to create and deploy Prometheus instances.
-Use the following YAML to quickly configure the Prometheus Operator with $productName$:
+Use the following YAML to quickly configure the Prometheus Operator with Emissary:

-- [`statsd-sink.yaml`] Creates the Prometheus Stats Exporter deployment and `statsd-sink` service that receives the statistics from $productName$ and translates them to Prometheus metrics.
+- [`statsd-sink.yaml`] Creates the Prometheus Stats Exporter deployment and `statsd-sink` service that receives the statistics from Emissary and translates them to Prometheus metrics.
 It also creates a `ServiceMonitor` resource that tells the Prometheus Operator to configure Prometheus to fetch those metrics from the StatsD Exporter.